feral-dot-io/protoc-gen-elmer/README.md

 # protoc-gen-elmer

 A protoc code generator that produces decoders, encoders and RPC clients for Elm.
-Written in Go.
+A solution for [types without borders] (https://www.youtube.com/watch?v=memIRXFSNkU).

 Under heavy / active development.
 Speak to @Joshua on Slack if needed.